Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

 + ***Income composition of resources*** - Human Development Index in terms of income composition of resources (index ranging from 0 to 1)
 + ***Schooling*** - Number of years of Schooling (years)

+The dataset used for Logistic Regression Analysis contains customer information from a telecommunication company, including whether they have churned of not.
+The data set includes information about:
++ Customers who left within the last month – the column is called Churn
++ Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
++ Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
++ Demographic info about customers – gender, age range, and if they have partners and dependents

 ## Project Objectives